Initial Setup Guide

 1. Import visuals from Microsoft AppSource

 In your Power BI click on the three-dotted icon (...) in the Visualizations pane and select Get more visuals.
-Search for "Zebra" in the AppSource to find both Zebra BI Tables and Zebra BI Charts visual.
-Add them both to your Power BI Desktop.
+Search for "Zebra" in the AppSource to find all Zebra BI Tables, Zebra BI Charts, and Zebra BI Cards visual.
+Add them all to your Power BI Desktop.

 After you import visuals, you should receive a notification and see the visuals' icons in the Visualizations pane.

 2. Add your data to start using visuals

 Click on the icon in the Visualization pane to insert the visual into the report page.
 The visual will display a blank landing page ready for you to insert your data into it.

 Select any of your data fields on the right and drag one to a blank Zebra BI visual to create your first table or chart.

 The "Info" button (Zebra BI logo) will show up right in the top-right corner.

 3. Unlock Pro version for advanced data visualization features

 To unlock all Zebra BI features including advanced charts and tables, income statements (P&L), and complete flexibility in visual styling, you need a Pro license key.